dwiegreffe/mdsrv-web/faq.md

 ## How can I change the coloring and representation of my molecules?

 ## How long are remote sessions available that I upload to the server?

+## I only want a specific part of my structure to be visible, how do I achieve this?

+## I added a measurement to my trajectory, but it is not updating when I change the frame?

+## I added a measurement to my trajectory, but there is no time-trace plot available?

+## I selected an amino acid in the seuquence view at the top to zoom into my trajectory, but I get an overlay of another structure.
+Why is this happening?

+## Can I download my viszualization as an image or video?

+## How do I add a measurement?

+## I want to select a chain or atom and not focus on it.
+How?

+## How can I open and close the panels?

+## Why do I not see a structure or trajectory?

+## Can I change the play mode of the trajectory?

+## Why is only part of my trajectory moving?
+Why is there an overlapping?

+## How do I get the URL to my saved session?

+## How can I add a sequence alignment